Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_installing.md

 have the requisite privileges to install software.
 You must have “root” privileges or login as “root” in order to proceed.

-1. Download or copy the Open CAS Linux installer file to a directory on the target system.
+1. Download or clone the Open CAS Linux source files to a directory on the target system.
 The installation instructions use the example of \~ or \~/ (equivalent of \$HOME) on the server file system.
 Optionally, Open CAS Linux can be cloned with: